PermaClone™ Manual for Perfect & Predictable Cloning -- Includes Cloning Techniques

 Avoid removing leaves: Cutting fan leaves has traditionally been intended to decrease transpiration, but that’s not a concern in water culture.
 Only trim leaves to avoid shading neighboring clones.

 Light & Spectrum: The general suggestion is minimal lighting.
 People often place a couple T5 fluorescent 1 – 2 feet above the cloner canopy.
 Once roots form, ramp up lighting to 4 bulb T5 fluorescent fixtures at 4” (10 cm) from the cloner canopy.
 Recently we found a 4000K LED shop light more effective than our 6000K T5.
-This may be explained by research supporting more red light (650-700 nm) and reduced far red light (700-750 nm) for cutting propagation; a ratio found in the 4000K spectrum.
+This may be explained by research showing that more red light (650-700 nm) is needed for cutting propagation, as seen in the 4000K spectrum.

 Mother Plants: Maintain mother plants on a constant low strength nutrient (TDS: 300 – 400; EC: 0.6 – 0.8 mS of base nutrients) while maintaining normal doses of Calcium (Ca) and Magnesium (Mg).
 Potassium Silicate (or Silicic acid), amino acid/protein hydrolysates, kelp-based products or etiolated seedling extract products are great additives.
 Aim for a total TDS of 500 – 600 ppm (EC 1.0 – 1.2 mS) with additives.
 The goal is to minimizes nitrogen to levels that focus the plant on root generation and carbohydrate (sugar) storage in the stem.
 Foliar applications of kelp-based products 4 – 12 hours before taking cutting boost natural auxins, improving rooting speed and volume.
 Foliar auxins travel downwards for shoot apices, towards the root system at rates of cm/hr.
 This 4 – 12 hour timing ensures they are at their highest levels upon taking cuttings.